what is a trade show

 modern trade show

-Key Differences Between B2B and B2C Trade Shows
+Key Differences Between B2B and B2C Trade Shows:

 B2B Trade Shows B2C Trade Shows